waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   regexp\_split\(string, pattern\) → array

-    Splits string using the regular expression pattern and returns an array.
+    Splits **string** using the regular expression pattern and returns an array.
 Trailing empty strings are preserved.

-    Examples
+    For example:

     ```
     SELECT regexp_split('1a 2b 14m', '\s*[a-z]+\s*'); -- ['1', '2', '14', ''] 4 elements